-According to a press release dated September 11, 2007, the complaint charges Tarragon and certain of its officers and directors with violations of the Securities Exchange Act of 1934.
+According to a press release dated September 11, 2007, the Complaint charges Tarragon and certain of its officers and directors with violations of the Securities Exchange Act of 1934.
 Tarragon is a homebuilder and real estate developer.

-The complaint alleges that during the Class Period, defendants issued materially false and misleading statements regarding the Company’s business and financial results.
+The Complaint alleges that during the Class Period, Defendants issued materially false and misleading statements regarding the Company’s business and financial results.
 As a result of defendants’ false statements, Tarragon stock traded at artificially inflated prices during the Class Period, reaching a high of $26.76 per share on July 22, 2005.

 Then, on August 9, 2007, at noon Eastern Time, the Company issued a press release announcing that the filing of its Form 10-Q for the quarter ended June 30, 2007 would be delayed in order to provide additional time for the Company to finalize its evaluation of property impairment charges and other write-downs necessitated by its recent decision to sell certain properties under current adverse market conditions.
 The impairment charges were expected to be in excess of $125 million.
 On this news, Tarragon’s stock collapsed $1.88 per share to close at $0.94 per share, a decline of 67% on volume of 18 million shares.

-According to the complaint, the true facts, which were known by the defendants but concealed from the investing public during the Class Period, were as follows: (a) the Company had failed to consolidate an unprofitable variable interest entity into its consolidated financial statements; (b) the Company had failed to properly account for its statement of cash flows by failing to properly classify its cash inflows and cash outflows as operating, investing and financing activities; (c) the Company had failed to timely take property impairment charges and other write downs; (d) due to the deterioration in the real estate credit markets, the Company was experiencing liquidity issues due to its inability to obtain loan modifications and additional financing and there was serious doubt about Tarragon’s ability to continue as a going concern; (e) as the Company was experiencing a massive downturn in its business, Tarragon would not be able to remain in full compliance with all of its debt covenants; and (f) given the increased volatility in the homebuilding industry and the real estate credit markets, the Company had no reasonable basis to make projections about its 2007 results, and as a result, the Company’s projections issued during the Class Period about its 2007 results were at a minimum reckless.
+The Complaint alleges that the true facts, which were known by the Defendants but concealed from the investing public during the Class Period, were as follows: (a) the Company had failed to consolidate an unprofitable variable interest entity into its consolidated financial statements; (b) the Company had failed to properly account for its statement of cash flows by failing to properly classify its cash inflows and cash outflows as operating, investing and financing activities; (c) the Company had failed to timely take property impairment charges and other write downs; (d) due to the deterioration in the real estate credit markets, the Company was experiencing liquidity issues due to its inability to obtain loan modifications and additional financing and there was serious doubt about Tarragon’s ability to continue as a going concern; (e) as the Company was experiencing a massive downturn in its business, Tarragon would not be able to remain in full compliance with all of its debt covenants; and (f) given the increased volatility in the homebuilding industry and the real estate credit markets, the Company had no reasonable basis to make projections about its 2007 results, and as a result, the Company’s projections issued during the Class Period about its 2007 results were at a minimum reckless.

-On May 27, 2009, a memorandum and order was granted by the court allowing a stay of the action as to Tarragon, pursuant to 11 U.S.C. § 362 during its bankruptcy proceedings.
+On May 27, 2009, a memorandum and order was granted by the Court allowing a stay of the action as to Tarragon, pursuant to 11 U.S.C. § 362 during its bankruptcy proceedings.